steveloughran/hadoop-trunk/hadoop-tools/hadoop-openstack/src/site/markdown/swift-filesystem.md

       <value>32768</value>
     </property>

+This blocksize has no influence on how files are stored in Swift; it only controls what the reported size of blocks are - a value used in Hadoop MapReduce to divide work.

-Note that the mapreduce engine's split logic can be tuned independently by setting the `mapred.min.split.size` and `mapred.max.split.size` properties, which can be done in specific job configurations.
+Note that the MapReduce engine's split logic can be tuned independently by setting the `mapred.min.split.size` and `mapred.max.split.size` properties, which can be done in specific job configurations.